 - 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
 First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-Infantile-onset inflammatory bowel disease (Infantile-IBD) is defined as clinical manifestations and/or receiving the diagnosis when younger than 2 years of age.1 - 3.
-Very early onset inflammatory bowel disease (VEO-IBD) is defined as clinical manifestations and/or receiving the diagnosis when younger than 6 years of age.1 - 4.
-Monogenic disorders are health conditions that are caused by mutations in a single gene. - 5.
-Fibrosis-4 (FIB-4) is a blood test that measures the probability of advanced liver fibrosis based on AST, ALT, platelets, and age.
+Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - C. Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
+Infantile-onset inflammatory bowel disease (Infantile-IBD) is defined as clinical manifestations and/or receiving the diagnosis when younger than 2 years of age.
+(Ouahed, et al) - 3.
+Very early onset inflammatory bowel disease (VEO-IBD) is defined as clinical manifestations and/or receiving the diagnosis when younger than 6 years of age.
+(Ouahed, et al) - 4.
+Fibrosis-4 index(FIB-4) is a blood test that measures the probability of advanced liver fibrosis based on AST, ALT, platelets, and age.